 Gartner & McKinsey

 We’ve been working with ERP and BI solutions for years and years.
 We’ve seen that relationship evolve over time.
 Believe it or not, some of the Optimum team were around in the olden days of batch processing in the late 80s.
 Now that was proper old school!
 With the advent of ERP in the early 90s, sprung the need for data warehouses and real-time, operational reporting.
 Then demand grew for more ‘decision support’ and querying capability.
-So around 2000, the reporting and querying / data mining capabilities were merged into what we know today as a business intelligence system.
+So around 2000, the reporting and querying / data mining capabilities were merged into what we know today as a business intelligence (BI) system.

 But BI and the underlying analytical technologies are evolving again, enabling much more emphasis on Predictive Analysis and Prescriptive Analysis capabilities which in turn drives higher business value and benefit.
 The driver for this progression is Big Data…